RomanBase/flutter_control/README.md

   init(Map args);
 ```

-4. On demand during build statically or via Provider Widget, and new **[args]** can be provided to objects:
+4. On demand during build statically or via Provider Widget, and new **[args]** can be pushed to objects:
 ```dart
   @override
   Widget build(BuildContext context) {